-- a) Using, possessing, distributing, purchasing, or selling tobacco products, including alternative nicotine and vapor products as defined in 16-11-302, MCA. - b) Using, possessing, distributing, purchasing, or selling alcoholic beverages, including powdered alcohol.
-Students who may be under the influence of alcohol will not be permitted to attend school functions and will be treated as though they had alcohol in their possession. - c) Using, possessing, distributing, purchasing, or selling drug paraphernalia, illegal drugs, controlled substances, or any substance which is represented to be or looks like a narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage, stimulant, depressant, or intoxicant of any kind, including such substances that contain chemicals which produce the same effect of illegal substances including but not limited to Spice and K2.
-Students who may be under the influence of such substances will not be permitted to attend school functions and will be treated as though they had drugs in their possession. - d) Using, possessing, controlling, or transferring a weapon in violation of the "Possession of Weapons other than Firearms" section in policy 3311. - e) Using, possessing, controlling, or transferring any object that reasonably could be considered or used as a weapon as referred to in policy 3311. - f) Disobeying directives from staff members or school officials or disobeying rules and regulations governing student conduct. - g) Using violence, force, noise, coercion, threats, intimidation, fear, or other comparable conduct toward anyone or urging other students to engage in such conduct. - h) Causing or attempting to cause damage to, or stealing or attempting to steal, school property or another person's property. - i) Engaging in any activity that constitutes an interference with school purposes or an educational function or any other disruptive activity. - j) Unexcused absenteeism.
-Truancy statutes and Board policy will be utilized for chronic and habitual truants. - k) Hazing or bullying. - 1) Forging any signature or making any false entry or attempting to authorize any document used or intended to be used in connection with the operation of a school.
+- Using, possessing, distributing, purchasing, or selling tobacco products, and alternative nicotine and vapor products as defined in 16-11-302, MCA. - Using, possessing, distributing, purchasing, or selling alcoholic beverages, including powdered alcohol.
+Students who may be under the influence of alcohol will not be permitted to attend school functions and will be treated as though they had alcohol in their possession. - Using, possessing, distributing, purchasing, or selling drug paraphernalia, illegal drugs, marijuana, controlled substances, or any substance which is represented to be or looks like a narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage, stimulant, depressant, or intoxicant of any kind, including such substances that contain chemicals which produce the same effect of illegal substances including but not limited to Spice and K2.
+Students who may be under the influence of such substances will not be permitted to attend school functions and will be treated as though they had drugs in their possession. - Using, possessing, controlling, or transferring a weapon in violation of the "Possession of Weapons other than Firearms" section in policy 3311. - Using, possessing, controlling, or transferring any object that reasonably could be considered or used as a weapon as referred to in policy 3311. - Disobeying directives from staff members or school officials or disobeying rules and regulations governing student conduct. - Using violence, force, noise, coercion, threats, intimidation, fear, or other comparable conduct toward anyone or urging other students to engage in such conduct. - Causing or attempting to cause damage to, or stealing or attempting to steal, school property or another person's property. - Engaging in any activity that constitutes an interference with school purposes or an educational function or any other disruptive activity. - Unexcused absenteeism.
+Truancy statutes and Board policy will be utilized for chronic and habitual truants. - Intimidation, harassment, sexual harassment, sexual misconduct, hazing or bullying; or retaliation against any person who alleged misconduct under Policy 3225 or 3226 or participated in an investigation into alleged misconduct under Policy 3225 or 3226. - Defaces or damages any school building, school grounds, furniture, equipment, or book belonging to the district.